polypoly-eu/polyPod/README.md

 * the reference implementations according to the table above
 * [@graphy/core.data.factory](https://graphy.link/core.data.factory)

-The following implementations are known not to be spec-compliant:
+The following implementations are not spec-compliant:

 * [rdflib](https://github.com/linkeddata/rdflib.js)

+As an additional tool, this library also provides a converter for RDF terms and quads into other representations.

 ## Example